Norrbotten Brigade

+The Norrbotten Brigade, also known as the 19th Arctic Mechanised Brigade (NMekB 19), is a mechanised brigade of the Swedish Army based in Norrbotten County.
+It has been active since 2022, having previously served between 1949 and 2000.
+It is headquartered at Boden Garrison.

 History

 Norrbotten Brigade was originally an infantry brigade which in 1964 became the second of a total of five brigades, which was organised as an arctic brigade.

 In 1994, the brigade, along with the regiment (I 19/P 5) formed the Norrland Mechanised Brigade (MekB 19).
 The brigade consisted of two tank battalions equipped with Leopard 2s and Combat Vehicle 90s, and two mechanised battalions equipped with CV90.

 The unit was disbanded as a result of the disarmament policies set forward in the Defence Act of 2000.
+In 2021, following the Defence Act of 2020, the 3rd Brigade was disbanded and the equipment was transferred to the Norrbotten Brigade which would be re-established in 2022 with the task of defending the Swedish north.

+Organisation

+As of 2022, the planned wartime organisation of the Norrbotten Brigade at full operational capacity is as follows, with full capability expected to be reached by 2028: